haani-niyaz/puppeteer/README.md

 ## Motivation

 Git is a powerful tool but managing environments as 'branches' in my experience can quickly become non trivial.
 A better way is the [Github git flow](https://guides.github.com/introduction/flow/).
-Combined with the alternative style of setting up your [repository structure](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#alternative-directory-layout) proivdes a straight forward and simple workflow to manage your Ansible projects.
+Combined with the alternative style of setting up your [repository structure](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#alternative-directory-layout) provides a straight forward and simple workflow to manage your Ansible projects.

 ### Benefits